MetaMuffin/discord-status-deamon/README.md

     - Use `curl -sL http://127.0.0.1:8123/status` to get the status
 1. Configure stuff in `config.ts`

+## Alternative Installation

+You can try to use the `patch.sh` script to automatically add the require statement on linux.

 ## Polybar module

 A sample polybar module